RAiU14/Network-Automations/README.md

 > Further edits staged to implement edit functionality in the CSV section.
 [WIP]

+**PM_Report folder**
+> Contails python scripts to gather Health parameters of Network applaince based on individual technology and vendor.
+> Currently, sripts are in phase 1 i.e., need further enhancement.
+> Provides basic information by analysing log data, and marks unavailable data as 'NA'
+>Further information will be available as the progression contunues - [WIP]

 Note: The .gitignore file have been created with the help of gitignore.io website